 - Blade changing can be fussy

 This is a single-blade razor specifically made for “emerging markets.”
-It was originally sold only in India but has been imported into other markets (Amazon affiliate link for convenience).
+It was originally sold only in India but has been imported into other markets.
 Gillette uses the cartridge in their new Treo razor, designed for shaving-by-caregiver (more on this razor coming soon to Sharpologist).
 It’s very light, but I think any DE shaver will quickly find the right grip and (mild) pressure to use this razor.
 The pivot action is good and the handle grips well even with its light weight.

 The Guard uses a proprietary cartridge with a single blade.